Proudly serving more than 2,600 students, the Harrison School District is Building The Future: Every Learner, Every Way, Every Day.

 Our 17 varsity athletic teams are frequent competitors in postseason tournaments and have won multiple state titles.
 With newly renovated sports facilities, like the beautiful Goblin Arena and F.S.
 Garrison Stadium, the Goblins are poised to compete at the top of their conference for years to come.

-Scenic routes crisscross Harrison and lead to and from many other exciting Ozark destinations.
-The magnificent Buffalo National River is just a few miles south of Harrison and offers some of the best canoeing in Mid-America for experts and novices.
+Outside of school, students and their families can take advantage of a host of entertainment and recreational activities.
+The magnificent Buffalo National River is just a few miles south of Harrison and offers some of the best canoeing in mid-America for experts and novices.
 To the northeast, huge Bull Shoals and Norfork lakes and the famous White River offer some of the best fishing in the United States.
-Just across the Missouri border is Branson, home to the Silver Dollar City amusement park and the largest number of country and western music theaters in America.
-To the west lies Eureka Springs, a Victorian city where the clock seems to “stand still” and where the great Passion Play is located.

 Nicknamed the “Hub of the Ozarks,” Harrison is also short, scenic drive from major cities like Fayetteville and Little Rock.
 Just over the state line is one of the nation’s top vacation destinations, Branson, Missouri, which boats an incredible array of live stage shows and world-class theme and water parks.